 And before I go, can I just say that making them into little rounds is my preferred way to go because although they aren’t as adorable, they taste like gingerbread MAGIC IN THE MOUTH.
 Get you some.
 Happy holidays, friends!

-- In a large mixing bowl, prepare flax egg by mixing flax and water and letting rest for 5 minutes.
+- In a large mixing bowl, prepare flax egg by mixing flaxseed meal and water and let rest for 5 minutes.

-- Add gluten free flour to the wet ingredients and stir with a wooden spoon.
+- Add gluten free baking mix to the wet ingredients and stir with a wooden spoon.
 Stir until well combined.
 Your dough should hold its shape when pressed, but not feel dry.
-I found that 1.5 cups was about the perfect amount, but this will depend on your blend.
+I found that 1.5 cups (amount as original recipe is written // adjust if altering batch size) was about the perfect amount, but this will depend on your blend.

-- Carefully roll out dough to a little thicker than 1/8 inch between two sheets of plastic wrap or parchment/wax paper, generously sprinkling the bottom layer and the top of the dough with white or brown rice flour before rolling.
-You don't want it too thin or they'll be too crisp.
+- Once chilled, preheat oven to 350 degrees (176 C).
+Carefully roll out dough to a little thicker than 1/8 inch between two sheets of plastic wrap or parchment/wax paper, generously sprinkling the bottom layer and the top of the dough with white or brown rice flour before rolling.
+You don’t want it too thin or they’ll be too crisp.

 - Remove top sheet and, working quickly, dip your cookie cutters in rice flour and cut out shapes.
 Next, lift the plastic wrap (with all of the dough) and place it on a baking sheet or large plate and freeze for 5 minutes to let them firm up.
 This will make them easier to transfer to your baking sheet for baking.